 This feature is currently only available at request and only for the hosted solution Enterprise Studio Online.
-If you are interested, please contact BiZZdesign Support.
-If you prefer to use whitelisting in conjunction with this feature, please also provide your accepted list of IP addresses.
+If you are interested, please contact BiZZdesign Support and include the addresses that should be allowlisted in your request.
+If you prefer not to use IP allowlisting in conjunction with this feature, please mention that explicitly in your request.

 This feature enables views inside HoriZZon to be embedded inside external content sharing platforms (such as SharePoint or Confluence).
 Embedded views can be seen by anyone who has access to the respective SharePoint or Confluence page or the unique URL for the embedded view.
 Views that are embedded outside HoriZZon in this way will redirect any visitor that clicks on it to HoriZZon itself, where they must have a Consumer role (or higher) to further explore the view there.

 In order to embed a view, it is required that:

 - You are invited to the model package or project the site containing the view is based on, or you are the creator of the site.